iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/other.rst

 Liquid Fuel Production
 ----------------------
 Apart from oil refining as predominant supply technology for liquid fuels at present a number of alternative liquid fuel production routes from different feedstocks are represented in MESSAGE (see Table 1).
 Different processes for coal liquefaction, gas-to-liquids technologiesand biomass-to-liquids technologies both with and without CCS are covered.
-Some of these technologies include co-generation of electricity, for example, by burning unconverted syngas from a Fischer-Tropsch synthesis in a gas turbine (c.f.
-Larson et al. 2012).
-Technology costs for the synthetic liquid fuel production options are based on Larson et al. 2012.
+Some of these technologies include co-generation of electricity, for example, by burning unconverted syngas from a Fischer-Tropsch synthesis in a gas turbine (c.f. :cite:`larson_chapter_2012`).
+Technology costs for the synthetic liquid fuel production options are based on Larson et al. 2012 (:cite:`larson_chapter_2012`).

 **Table 3.6**: Liquid fuel production technologies in MESSAGE by energy source.